1228-Aparna/MUZik/README.md

 Here, we have linked the first 2 modules in pycharm to create the flow.
 We have used Tkinter for developing this as it is supported for Python codes.

+And finally, we have redirected the songs to spotify as storing all th mp3 files of such huge number of songs was difficult.